tonanhngo/voice-ehr/speech2text/README.md

-# Utility to compare the Watson STT and DeepSpeech
+# Utility to compare multiple Speech to Text service and DeepSpeech
 This tool reads input from a CSV file which contains wav_file and transcript columns.
-Then it sends the wav file to Watson STT service and DeepSpeech.
+Then it sends the wav file to multiple STT services and DeepSpeech.
 The results are stored into `results.csv`

 ### Install the dependencies